The Electropolishing Process Provides:

 Better Corrosion Protection

-Electropolishing yields maximum tarnish and corrosion resistance in many metals and alloys.
+The Benefits of Electropolishing come from producing maximum tarnish and corrosion resistance in many metals and alloys.
 Stainless steel contains metallic and non-metallic inclusions, which are unavoidably included during manufacture.
 Mechanical polishing not only fails to remove inclusions, but also tends to push them further into the surface and even increase them by further pick-up of abrasive materials.
 These inclusions eventually can become points of corrosion.

 Ease of Cleaning